Last Updated on

 The Canadian side of Niagara Falls offers you the full panoramic view of all the falls.
 You can walk along a wide sidewalk along the Niagara Falls Parkway right on the rim of the gorge for about a mile and look down into the Niagara River and see the Falls across from you.

 If you want even broader views of the Falls, you can go up on the Skylon Tower from where you have stunning overhead vistas.
 The Skylon Tower also has a revolving restaurant, so that you can enjoy a meal or some drinks with those epic views.
-Reserving a table here includes free access to the observation deck If you book only a ticket, it’s only CAD10.71 if you book it online!
-The Brunch Buffet at CAD27.50 is actually pretty good value, considering it includes the observation deck as well.
+Reserving a table here includes free access to the observation deck If you book only a ticket, it’s only US$12.70 if you book it online!
+The popular Sunday Brunch Buffet at CAD32.50 is actually pretty good value, considering it includes the observation deck as well – but make sure to book your table well in advance.

 If you have difficulties walking, there is a hop-on hop-off bus service that connects the main attractions in town and several lookouts along the Falls; a day ticket is $7 per person.
 You can find the schedule and route map here.